lililwavezlilil/Clone-Hero-Tools-AIO-All-In-One-/README.md

 **Recommended Flow Path for best results:**

-##### *1. Clone Hero Midi 2 Chart.exe -> 2.
-Clone Hero No Part Deleter.exe -> 3.
-Clone Hero Difficulty Creator.exe -> 4. **(Optional)** Clone Hero Chart 2 Midi.exe*
+##### *1. Clone Hero Midi 2 Chart -> 2.
+Clone Hero No Part Deleter -> 3.
+Clone Hero Difficulty Creator -> 4. **(Optional)** Clone Hero Chart 2 Midi*

-You can run Clone Hero Universal Song Matcher.exe either before or after loading the RhythmVerse, CHORUS ENCORE, and CUSTOM SONGS CENTRAL webpage(s)—it will sync either way! :D
+You can run Clone Hero Universal Song Matcher either before or after loading the RhythmVerse, CHORUS ENCORE, and CUSTOM SONGS CENTRAL webpage(s)—it will sync either way! :D

 ### **All EXE files can be found on my GitHub here:**